augustseptimius-beep/doughnut/README.md

 ## Copyright and licence

 Copyright belongs to **Thisted Municipality** (Thisted Kommune).
-The code was developed by municipal staff during working hours under the EU-funded LIFE ACT project.
+The code was developed by municipal staff as part of a EU-supportet LIFE ACT project.

 **No licence has been granted yet.** The terms of reuse are an open decision for